 In the last fifteen years, Dr. Johnson and her colleagues have further developed and refined the EFT model of therapy and completed numerous studies siting its effectiveness.
 EFT is also used with families and individuals.
 Therefore substantial body of research outlining the effectiveness of EFT now exists.

 Research studies find that 70-75% of couples move from distress to recovery and approximately 90% show significant improvements.
 (For more information on EFT research, please see the EFT Research Menu.)
-There are several contraindication for EFT, which includes on-going abuse in the relationship, continued contact with the the affair partner when an affair has been disclosed, and process or substance dependance problems, that has not been effectively treated in the past to present.
+There are several contraindication for EFT, which includes on-going abuse, emotional, financial, power and control, continued contact with the the affair partner when an affair has been disclosed, and process or substance dependance problems, that has not been effectively treated in the past to present.

 EFT is being utilized with many different kinds of couples in private practice, university training centers and hospital clinics and many different cultural groups throughout the world.
 These distressed couples include partners suffering from disorders such as depression, anxiety, post traumatic stress disorders and chronic illness.

 - EFT is based on clear, explicit conceptualizations of marital distress and adult love.
 These conceptualizations are supported by empirical research on the nature of marital distress and adult attachment.

 - EFT is collaborative and respectful of clients combining experiential Rogerian techniques with structural systemic interventions.

 - Key moves and moments in the change process have been mapped into nine steps and three change events.

 - EFT has been validated by over 30 years of empirical research.
 There is also research on the change processes and predictors of success.